Undisclosed (podcast)

 Undisclosed is a podcast about wrongful convictions in the United States.
-It is hosted by Rabia Chaudry, Susan Simpson, and Colin Miller.
-Rabia Chaudry started it with fellow attorneys Susan Simpson and Colin Miller.
+Each season, the hosts do a deep dive investigation into a possible wrongful conviction and explore options for appeal.
+It is created and hosted by Rabia Chaudry, Susan Simpson, and Colin Miller.
 The podcast started by investigating the conviction of Adnan Syed for the killing of Hae Min Lee, which had previously been the focus of the first season of the podcast Serial.